charlie-foxtrot/RTLSDR-Airband/README.md

  * cd into the project folder (where makefile is located)
  * if you are building for RPi V1: PLATFORM=rpiv1 make
  * if you are building for RPi V2: PLATFORM=rpiv2 make
+ * install the program and configuration file: make install
  * check if device node /dev/vcio with major=100, minor=0 exists: ls -l /dev/vcio

     crw-rw---T 1 root video 100, 0 Jan  1  1970 /dev/vcio

  * If you get "No such file or directory", then create it: sudo mknod /dev/vcio c 100 0
+ * Edit configuration file - see chapter "Configuring".
- * You need to run the program with root privileges (eg. sudo ./rtl_airband)
+ * You need to run the program with root privileges (eg. sudo /usr/local/bin/rtl_airband)

 ### Linux, x86
  * Install RTLSDR library (http://sdr.osmocom.org/trac/wiki/rtl-sdr)